-- What should be the Pakistan squad for the Netherlands series - July 29, 2022
+- What should be the bowling attack of Pakistan in the series against England? - November 16, 2022

 Pakistan is renowned throughout the world for its pace of attack.
 It has a rich history of fast bowlers who possessed the illustrious ability to make the ball talk: generating quality pace, bowling impeccable lines and lengths, and swinging the ball both ways.
 But we have been striving to find permanent bowlers for our test team in recent years.